Daremonic/payswitch-docs/features/payment-flows-and-management/payouts/get-started-with-payouts.md

 # ➕ Get started with payouts!

-For getting started with payouts, make sure you have signed up for the underlying payout processors supported by HyperSwitch.
+For getting started with payouts, make sure you have signed up for the underlying payout processors supported by PaySwitcher.

 ## How does it work?